 Dunns Creek State Park has a rich history.
 Although the potential for PaleoIndian and Archaic period sites is high, current historical documentation begins with the Orange, St. Johns I and St. Johns II periods.

-The people of the Mount Taylor and Orange cultures of East Florida were living full-time along the coast and in riverine settings, exploiting the rich, diverse resources of the now developed coastal marshes and adjacent hardwood forests.
+The people of the Mount Taylor and Orange cultures of East Florida lived full time along the coast and in riverine settings, exploiting the rich, diverse resources of the now developed coastal marshes and adjacent hardwood forests.
 The major distinguishing characteristic between the two cultures is the presence of ceramics; a fiber-tempered ceramic is representative of the Orange Period culture.
-The earliest Orange vessels were plain, undecorated wares, but soon incised and punctuated designs were prevalent.
+The earliest Orange vessels were plain, undecorated wares, but incised and punctuated designs soon were prevalent.

-From the 16th through the beginning of the 18th centuries, the Spanish occupied Florida.
-They established a series of missions and military outposts to the north, across the panhandle and along the St. Johns River in order to control Indian labor, Catholicize the native population, and defend against other European incursions.
+From the 16th through the beginning of the 18th century, the Spanish occupied Florida.
+They established a series of missions and military outposts to the north, across the Panhandle and along the St. Johns River in order to control Indian labor, Catholicize the native population and defend against other European incursions.

-The state property has experienced turpentining, logging, cattle ranching, and farming within the 20th century.
-On October 10, 2001 the park was obtained by the Florida Park Service from the Nature Conservancy.
+The state property has experienced turpentining, logging, cattle ranching and farming within the 20th century.
+On Oct.
+10, 2001, the park was obtained by the Florida Park Service from the Nature Conservancy.